mou123das/BUDGET-CALCULATOR/README.md

 # BUDGET-CALCULATOR

-This is a budget calculator which lets you enter your budget and then gives to messages depending on the choices you make further.
+This is a budget calculator which lets you enter your budget and then gives to messages depending on the choices you make further.💸💰
 Made using HTML, CSS and Javascript.

 * First you will have to enter your budget.